Learning a new skill?

-Your body is cueing you in that it needs something different, and spontaneous thought impacts judgment, associating powerful meaning to the task.
-Trusting your gut can lead a higher meaning and more fulfillment in learning a new skill.
+Your body is cueing you in that it needs something different, and spontaneous thought impacts judgment, associating powerful meaning with the task.
+Trusting your gut can lead to a higher meaning and more fulfilment in learning a new skill.

 4. Be Honest With Yourself About Your Relationship With Time

-Do you feel a sense of joy and accomplishment, or do you guilty later?
+- Do you feel a sense of joy and accomplishment, or do you feel guilty later?

 Let go of what isn’t working for you, and remember why you wanted or needed to learn this new skill.